 The most common types of blown insulation include cellulose, fiberglass, and mineral wool.

 - Blown Cellulose insulation is made from recycled newsprint which has been treated with a flame retardant.
 To achieve an R-38 rating, you’ll need to install 10 to 12 inches of cellulose insulation.
 Keep in mind that cellulose tends to settle more than fiberglass or mineral wood loose fill.
 In order to counteract settling you’ll want to install 20% more.

 - Blown Fiberglass insulation is made from 20 – 30% recycled glass.
 You’ll need to install 14 to 17 inches of this materiel in order to get an R-value of R-38.

 - Blown Mineral Wool or Rock Wool insulation is made from 75% post-industrial recycled content.
 It is recommended that you install between 11 and 13 inches to achieve an R-38 rating.

 An increasingly popular choice for attic insulation is spray foam.
 This polyurethane foam is sprayed onto attic surfaces and expands to fills cracks and crevices, sealing your attic as it insulates.
 There is no settling or moisture to worry about.
 Installation should be left to trained professionals.
-Spray foam insulation is more costly than other options at $1.30 to $3.50 per square foot.
+Spray foam insulation is more costly than other options at $1.30 to $3.50 per square foot, roughly $2,400 for a 1,600 square foot home (triple this if you need 3" of spray foam).
 However, you will see payback over time in energy savings, and spray foam can also contributes to your home’s resale value.